Revou-FSSE-Jun25/milestone-1-regencode/README.md

 ## Overview

 This is my personal website where I showcase my projects.
-The style of the website is minimalist and designed to be easy to read.

-Currently deployed on GitHub Pages, but planning to deploy with custom domain after website is complete.

 <a target="_blank" href="https://revou-fsse-jun25.github.io/milestone-1-regencode/">
     Website Link
 <a>

+### Styling
+The style of the website is minimalist and simple, where the main colors are gray and black.
+Additionally, the website utilizes parallax effect for a sense of 3d-ness by combining CSS's perspective attribute and translateZ to push the grid background into the z-plane, Glassy-looking divs/sections are used which emphasizes this parallax effect even more.

+### Font usage
+This website uses two fonts, Gothic and Roboto.
+Gothic is used for emphasis and heading, while Roboto is used for normal text.

+### Flexbox usage
+Flexbox is used responsively in "My Projects" section, where in mobile the flex-direction is column, which places the image below the text.
+On larger screens the flex-direction is row which places text and image side-by-side. nth-of-child(even) pseudo element is used in order to reverse the flex-direction row on even list indexes.

+### Grid usage
+Grid is used for the "Socials" sub-section in "Contact Me" section, where the grid layout changes according to the device width:
+- If device width<400px, grid is 6x1. (row x col)
+- else if device width >= 400px but width < 600px, grid is 3x2.
+- else if width >= 600px, grid is 2x3.

+### Deployment
+Currently deployed on GitHub Pages, but planning to deploy with custom domain after website is complete.

 ## Website sections